arthi2900/app1/docs/prd.md

 - Deletion is permanent and irreversible
 - All student attempts, answers, and results are permanently deleted
 - All exam analytics and reports are permanently deleted
-- Confirmation dialog must clearly communicate this\n
+- Confirmation dialog must clearly communicate this\n- **Force delete warning must be even stronger** to emphasize the severity of data loss

+#### 9.10.6 Force Delete Access Control
+**Role-based Access**:
+- **Teacher**: Cannot force delete exams with student attempts
+  - If exam has student attempts, show error message: 'Cannot delete exam.
+X student(s) have already attempted this exam.'
+  - No force delete option available
+- **Principal**: Can force delete self-created exams with student attempts\n  - Force delete button shown for self-created exams with student attempts\n  - Requires strict confirmation (type 'DELETE')
+  - Cannot force delete teacher-created exams
+- **Admin**: Can force delete any exam with student attempts
+  - Force delete button shown for any exam with student attempts
+  - Requires strict confirmation (type 'DELETE')
+  - Used for system maintenance and data cleanup

+**Backend Validation**:
+- API endpoint: DELETE /api/exams/{exam_id}/force-delete
+- Validate user role:\n  - If Teacher: Return403 Forbidden
+  - If Principal: Check if exam created by principal
+  - If Admin: Allow force delete for any exam
+- Validate confirmation:
+  - Check if confirmation text is'DELETE'\n- Perform force delete with transaction
+- Log action in audit log
+\n**Audit Log** (Future feature):
+- Record all force delete actions\n- Log fields:
+  - Action: 'Force Delete Exam'
+  - User: User ID and name
+  - Role: Principal/Admin
+  - Exam: Exam ID and name
+  - Students Affected: Count of students with attempts
+  - Timestamp: Date and time of deletion
+  - Reason: Optional reason field (future enhancement)

-#### 9.10.6 Alternative to Deletion: Archive Feature (Future Enhancement)
+#### 9.10.7 Alternative to Deletion: Archive Feature (Future Enhancement)
 **Archive Functionality**:
-- Instead of permanent deletion, exams can be archived
-- Archived exams:\n  - Not shown in active exams list
+- Instead of permanent deletion, exams can be archived\n- Archived exams:\n  - Not shown in active exams list
   - Moved to 'Archived Exams' section
   - Can be restored if needed
   - Student data preserved